 The City of St. Johns is the sponsor of a defined contribution retirement plan for the sole benefit of its employees.
 The plan is administered by the Michigan Municipal Employees Retirement System.
 The plan was established by the City Commission.
 Plan provisions and contribution requirements can be amended by the City Commission.
-Non-union employees hired after May 31, 2003, receive 8% of their wages as a contribution to the plan.
-Non-union new hires have an irrevocable option at the time of hire to contribute 2% of their wages to the plan and the City matches these contributions.
-If this option is refused, then the 8% City funding is what is received.
-Union employees hired after July 1, 2007, receive 8% of their wages as a contribution to the plan.
-The City will match up to 4% of additional contributions for a total maximum contribution of 16%.
-Non-union employees hired after December 1, 2012, have a 4% contribution by the employer, all supervisors hired after May 31, 2003, have 10% contribution and the City Manager has a 10% contribution plan.
-During the year ended June 30, 2022, the City of St. Johns made contributions for all eligible participating employees.
+Non-union employees hired after May 31, 2003, receive 10% of their wages as a contribution to the plan.
+Union employees hired after July 1, 2007, received 14% of their wages as a contribution to the plan.
+During the year ended June 30, 2023, the City of St. Johns made contributions for all eligible participating employees.
 To be eligible to participate, an employee must be full-time.
 Elected officials and volunteer firefighters are not eligible for this plan.

-City contributions to the plan for the year ended June 30, 2022, were \$136,874.
+City contributions to the plan for the year ended June 30, 2023, were \$190,089.